Chapter 3 : Why Basil blames society

 I preferred to ignore that distressing comment.

 “At least you’re the sex type,” Roxanne sighed, pouting a little.
 Little Roxy was the only virgin left of our trio.
 I had lost mine last year to James’ cousin Louis.
 We had been snogging every now and then in the library, and in a fit of boredom and curiosity, decided to go all the way.
 It was the first time for both of us.
 Cute, but more painful than regrowing bones.
 Gwen lost hers in fifth year to some seventeen year old vegan that wore lots of band shirts.
-Unlike me, she had had much sex since then.
+Unlike me, she had had many sexual partners since then.

 “Go for it with Basil, I doubt he’d say no,” was Gwen’s suggestion.
 I peeked over at Roxanne to see her reaction.
 She was staring at her hands, and frowning.